Small business payroll: a complete guide for 2026

 Small businesses have four main options for handling payroll: manual methods, DIY software, payroll service providers, or working with an accountant or bookkeeper.
 The right choice depends on your team size, budget, and how much time you can dedicate to payroll tasks.

-• Manual methods (pen and paper or spreadsheets): Best for businesses with one or two employees and simple pay structures.
+- Manual methods (pen and paper or spreadsheets): best for businesses with one or two employees and simple pay structures.
 The IRS doesn't accept handwritten forms, so you'll still need to file electronically or use approved paper forms.

 Payroll complexity grows as you add employees, especially if you have a mix of hourly and salaried workers, contractors, commission-based pay, or staff in multiple states.
+The right solution should match where your business is today while leaving room to scale as your team expands.

 How much does small business payroll cost?